slwelsh/SIFTSorter/README.md

 # SIFT Turtle Carapace Sorter Instructions

-This project was started in 2021 by @knightowl247 via https://github.com/knightowl247/Sift-Sorter It is now being edited and added to here.
+This project was started in 2021 by William Huang (https://github.com/knightowl247/Sift-Sorter) It is now being edited and added to here.
 There are executables compiled using PyInstaller available for download ...